viralp/TCAL0009-VLA-calibrators/README.md

 ## Download TCAL0009 data from NRAO archive (un-calibrated)

 1. Copy data and above script in the same folder.
-2. Execute the script as follows     -
+2. Execute the script as follows-
    1. On NRAO luster system
    add this line into the sbatch script for single thread job
    > xvfb-run -d casa-pipe --nogui -c TCAL0009_casa_cal_selfcal.py # this will use the latest pipeline